Lokad/Terab/spec/opreturn-prefix-guideline.md

 In Bitcoin, multiple OP_PUSHDATA are considered as _standard_ transactions.

 The present guideline recommends inserting `0x04 [protocol ID]` as the very first element to specify your protocol identifier.
+Note that `0x04` is a 1-byte _pushdata_ opcode part of Script indicating that the next 4 bytes are pushed onto the stack.
 That is:

     OP_RETURN
     0x04 [protocol ID]